clement-berard/micro-pad/README.md

 micro-pad
 ```

-Server will start on port 3000 by default.
+Server will start on port 3000 by default. (override by `env.PORT`)

 ### Access a pad